Fairbanks-Morse

-Fairbanks, Morse and Company was an American manufacturing company in the late 19th and early 20th century.
-Originally a weighing scale manufacturer, it later diversified into pumps, engines, windmills, coffee grinders, radios, farm tractors, feed mills, locomotives, and industrial supplies until it was purchased by Penn Texas in 1958.
+Fairbanks, Morse and Company was an American manufacturing company that existed from 1823 until 1958.
+Founded in 1823 as a manufacturer of weighing scales, it later diversified into pumps, engines, windmills, coffee grinders, radios, farm tractors, feed mills, locomotives, and industrial supplies.
+It was purchased by the Penn-Texas conglomerate in 1958.

 There are three separate corporate entities that could be considered successors to the company, none of which is a complete and direct descendant of the original company.
 All claim the heritage of Fairbanks Morse and Company: